-Back in April we attended Phase 1 of the 117th Canton Fair in Guangzhou, China.
-In the 3 months since returning we have had some time to reflect on the experience and put together our thoughts and lessons learned.
-Here’s our Canton Fair Wrap-up…
+In April we attended Phase 1 of the 117th Canton Fair in Guangzhou, China.
+In the 3 months since returning we’ve had some time to reflect on the experience and put together our thoughts and lessons learned.
+Here’s our Canton Fair Wrap-up.

 Look, listen and learn.

 From a product design perspective there is so much to learn at these big trade events.
 Getting out of the studio and walking the halls provides some great opportunities and insights:

 - See the products being traded on the global marketplace